svennorge/FEND-web_foundation-final/README.md

 4 Oil Painting Images with at least  different variances each 1 big image with 3 different sizings to optimize the loading behaviour 1 own logo

+### /css
+has 2 files
+1. main.css for all standards
+2. responsive.css for all responsive topics

+### /js
+as of now empty

+### / images
+all images in all variances to be used via css and index.html